eliasvasylenko/org.psympla/README.md

 _<''>         = ''                  # note, this also matches directly against the g<''> production of s!
 ```

-Which could also be refactored as follows:
+Which could also be refactored as follows, with each production numbered:

 1. `s             = g<''>`
 2. `g<T>          = g<g<T>>`